 So let’s ensure that the sad tale of all these hardworking professionals is not your story in 2020.
 Below, we’ve outlined some of the most common tricks used by SEO companies to trick contractors.
 Learn these trends, then use the knowledge to weed out candidates for your HVAC marketing team.

 Trick #1: The $300 Pricetag

 For such a small sum, digital marketers can’t afford to provide a comprehensive or sustained effort towards your website, let alone PPC campaigns and citations.
-Results continue to shrink as that price edges towards the $99 dollar threshold.
-How many experienced web designers do you think can produce a front page ranking site for less than $100?
+Results continue to shrink as that price edges towards the $99 threshold.
+How many experienced web designers do you think can produce a front-page ranking site for less than $100?
 Zero.

 Why the Low Price?

 “That doesn’t make sense.” you might say.
-After all, why would a business advertise their services at such a low price if they can’t produce results at that rate?
-First, it’s easy for a company to buy a cheap (or even free) WordPress template and lightly customize it for a client.
+After all, why would a business advertise its services at such a low price if it can’t produce results at that rate?
+But, first, it’s easy for a company to buy a cheap (or even free) WordPress template and lightly customize it for a client.
 Second, they only have to accomplish enough work to convince the client that results are on the way.

-A $300 package may also be used to coax a business into purchasing other services.
-More often than not however, the low price point simply covers a single “specialized” marketing service.
-Listen for fancy buzzwords that sound convincing, but don’t actually provide results.
+$300 packages may coax a business into purchasing other services.
+However, the low price point covers a single “specialized” marketing service.
+Listen for fancy buzzwords that sound convincing but don’t provide results.

 - “For only $300/month, I can provide website development, social media, citations, PPC, reviews, blogging…”

 - “We utilize a brand new marketing technique called…”

 - “It takes a full year to produce results in SEO.
 We’ll get there!”